 The Council on Environmental Quality (CEQ) is a division of the Executive Office of the President that coordinates federal environmental efforts in the United States and works closely with agencies and other White House offices on the development of environmental and energy policies and initiatives.
 The CEQ oversees NEPA implementation, principally through issuing guidance and interpreting regulations that implement NEPA's procedural requirements.
-CEQ also reviews and approves federal agency NEPA procedures, approves alternative arrangements for compliance with NEPA for emergencies, helps to resolve disputes between federal agencies and with other governmental entities and members of the public, and oversees federal agency implementation of the environmental impact assessment process and coordinates when agencies disagree over the adequacy of such assessments.
+CEQ also reviews and approves federal agency NEPA procedures, approves alternative arrangements for compliance with NEPA for emergencies, helps to resolve disputes between federal agency implementation of the environmental entities and members of the public, and oversees federal agency when agencies disagree over the adequacy of such assessments.